 AFRs are also produced in a non-random fashion.
-The AFR autocorrelogram and bottom panel (Fig. 6B) show that the probability of AFR production is reduced for a short time following the first AFR and increases to a peak at a preferred latency of 400-800 ms (RM ANOVA: $\chi^2{40}$ =241.7, P<0.001).
+The AFR autocorrelogram and bottom panel (Fig. 6B) show that the probability of AFR production is reduced for a short time following the first AFR and increases to a peak at a preferred latency of 400-800 ms (RM ANOVA: χ^2{40} =241.7, P<0.001).
 This suggests that AFRs, like chirps, tend to be produced in bursts, with a similar preferred latency.

 Interestingly, not only are signals correlated in time with themselves, the patterns of two distinct signal types produced by a given fish are also correlated.
-The probability that an individual fish produced an AFR just before or after it produced a Type 2 chirp is significantly lower than chance (Fig. 6C; RM ANOVA: $\chi^2{40}$ =169.1, P<0.001) and this trend is significant in about 40% of individuals (Fig. 6C lower panel, grey line).
+The probability that an individual fish produced an AFR just before or after it produced a Type 2 chirp is significantly lower than chance (Fig. 6C; RM ANOVA: χ^2{40} =169.1, P<0.001) and this trend is significant in about 40% of individuals (Fig. 6C lower panel, grey line).
 Overall, this patterning suggests that the fish tend to produce these different signals under different conditions, at different times during an interaction.
-In the following sections we show that there are different contextual factors associated with the production of the different signal types.
+In the following sections we show that there are different signal types.